skeptycal/ApplySyntax/docs/usage.md

 # Creating Rules

 Each rule is a dictionary within the syntax array.
-Let's take a look at the top level parameters:
+Let's take a look at the top level parameters.

 ## Name
 `name` is the syntax file that will be applied to a view which meets the criteria defined in the rule.